JessicaAnasZ/graduate_application/README.md

 [Application guideline](https://gsas.yale.edu/admissions/application-process)

+I am not at all suprised since the large number of applicants and the lack of stat. background ?

 ### (Submitted) 2017-12-15 纽约大学坦登工程学院 (NYU Tandon): Msc in Computer Science

 | Test  | School | Department  | Status   |